 Tip: The museum opens at noon, so plan accordingly!

 Butler University’s Irwin Library

 On the north side of Indianapolis, you’ll find Butler University.
-If you enjoy libraries like I do, you’ll probably find this one pretty fascinating!
-Designed by Minoru Yamasaki, the library opened 1963, and dedicated to William G. Irwin.
+If you enjoy libraries as I do, you’ll probably find this one pretty fascinating!
+Designed by Minoru Yamasaki, the library opened 1963 and dedicated to William G. Irwin.
 The library was designed to look like books lined up neatly on a shelf!

 Tip: Because of the design, you’ll want to check out the library at night when the lights are on!

 I am a huge fan of public libraries!
-I go to our local one weekly.
+I go to our local library weekly.
 And, more often than not, I will check out local libraries when traveling.